Sydney’s Backyard Ultra

 • Fifth in my age group

-In a field of 645 runners aged 18 to 69, I finished in the top 20% overall, and placed 5th among athletes my age or older.
+In a field of 645 runners aged 18 to 69, I ran further than 80% of the field, and placed 5th among athletes my age or older.

-I ran for almost three and a half marathons, which is further than my expectation and 34km and one hour further into the night than I've ever run before.
+I exceeded my expectations and ran 34km further, and one hour longer, into the night than I’ve ever run before.

 In a competitive, age-diverse field with elite runners, I held my own deep into the first night.